What is sexier than the sound of the French language?

 - For the errors it did catch, it offered a brief explanation in French of why something was incorrect, and then listed options for the correction.
 Oftentimes, there was only one option listed, which was nice.
 This removes some of the responsibility on the user for choosing a correction, assuming the user is willing to trust Microsoft Word.

 - In true Microsoft Word fashion, this “French grammar checker” is obviously more than just a grammar checker.
 Aside from its word processing and formatting power, it also offers a thesaurus under the “synonyms” option of the right-click.

 - I remember a time when Microsoft Word (part of Microsoft Office) came standard with most computers, but alas, I fear that those days have come and gone.
 Instead, a hefty one-time purchase price is required for access to the program.
 Alternatively, you can pay a monthly subscription fee for Microsoft 365, a group of Microsoft’s best-known programs including Word, Excel and PowerPoint packaged together as cloud-based applications.

 The Human Grammar Checkers at Lang-8

-There are a lot of issues with French that no automatic grammar checker is going to catch and make clear to you, especially if you’re not a native speaker.
+There are a lot of issues with French that no automatic grammar checker is going to catch and make clear to you, especially if you are not a native speaker.

 Written French can be a vast horror, and if you happen to need a lot of guidance with your writing, using any automatic grammar checker can be like putting a Band-Aid over a severed limb.

-That’s why it’s great to know about Lang-8, a resource that lets you get your writing corrected by native speakers.
+That is why it is great to know about Lang-8, a resource that lets you get your writing corrected by native speakers.